zammad/zammad-admin-documentation/channels/google/accounts/managing-accounts.inbound-outbound.rst

-Fetch behavior
+Fetch Preferences
-   Click **Edit** on inbound account details to change the default folder or possibility to keep messages on server.
+   Click **Edit** on inbound account details to change how messages are retrieved from your account.

    See :ref:`New Account Settings <google-folder>` for a detailed description of each option.